MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/segmentation-lists-subscriptions.md

 ## Segments in Dynamics 365 Marketing

 A market segment is a collection of contacts that you target with a customer journey.
-In some cases, you'll simply target all the contacts you have.
+In some cases, you'll target all the contacts you have.
 But in most cases, you'll choose who you want to target based on demographic, firmographic, behavioral data, and other considerations.

 For example, if you're opening a new store in San Francisco, you'll probably promote the opening day event only to contacts who live near San Francisco.
 Or, if you're running a sale on dresses, you might only send related marketing email messages to your contacts who are female.
 If you want to target the contacts who have shown interest in the dresses in the past, you can narrow the segment by only targeting contacts who have opened emails related to dresses in the past.
-Decisions like these will typically also affect the way you communicate with the segment in terms of which channels you'll choose, what kind of graphics you'll pick, which kinds of arguments you make, and more.
+Decisions like these will affect how you communicate with the segment.
+They will also influence which channels you'll choose, what kind of graphics you'll pick, which kinds of arguments you make, and more.

 ### Types of segments